indiesoftby/defold-page-visibility/README.md

 ## Setup

-First add this extension as a dependency to your `game.project`:
+First add this extension as a dependency to your `game.project` and click `Project` / `Fetch Libraries`:

     https://github.com/indiesoftby/defold-page-visibility/archive/main.zip